mmontesanonyc/my-work/content/posts/covid-19-pages/index.md

 ---
-title: "COVID-19 data pages: timeline"
+title: "COVID-19 data pages"
 date: 2022-06-09T12:14:19-04:00
-draft: false
+draft: true
 ---

 I spent 27 months activated with the Health Department's COVID-19 response, working on our data webpages.
 In this time, I: